dragona/android-intro/13_Weather_Application/readme.md

 ```

 I still have the auto-generated 'TextView' inside my 'LinearLayout'.
-I will remove that in order to start clean.
+I will remove that to start clean.
 Notice the 'android:orientation="vertical"' which specifies the orientation of my 'LinearLayout'

 ```xml